dogechain-lab/dogechain-docs/docs/community/propose-new-feature.md

 ## Overview

 If you want to include a fix, or just contribute to the code, it is highly encouraged for you to reach out to the team first. <br/>
-The Jury uses a relatively basic feature proposition template, that is concise and to the point.
+The dogechain uses a relatively basic feature proposition template, that is concise and to the point.

 ## PR Template